rouyng/cs-fetch/README.md

-# cs-fetch
+# cs-fetch 0.5.0
 A simple program to lookup amateur radio call sign information via the HamQTH.com API.
 Includes GUI and interactive command-line interfaces.

-By Ross, KJ7GES

 ## Overview
-cs-fetch (or callsign-fetch) is intended to be a simple, fast and flexible way to look up information about amateur (ham) radio call signs.
-It is not intended to replace logging programs or web databases, just as an aid to radio operation and monitoring.
-Currently supports fetching information from the HamQTH.com database, with plans to allow selectable use of FCC and QRZ.com databases. cs-fetch is written in Python and uses PyQt5 for the GUI interface.
+cs-fetch (or callsign-fetch) is intended to be a simple, fast and flexible way to look up information about amateur (ham) radio call  as an aid to radio operation and monitoring.
+It is not a full featured logging application.

+ Currently, cs-fetch supports fetching information from the HamQTH.com database, with plans to allow selectable use of FCC and QRZ.com databases.

+cs-fetch is written in Python and uses PyQt5 for the GUI interface.
 Bug/issue reports and code contributions are welcome.

 Features include: